Our verdict

 With the Reebok Nano X2, it will be comfort all over

-The new knit upper on the Nano X2 received a lot of positive feedback from the athletes for its comfort.
-Some took note of how Reebok managed to make it so comfy and airy and yet very abrasion-resistant.
-"Breathes exceptionally well," says one fo the experts.
+We commend the new knit upper on the Nano X2 for its comfort.
+We admire how Reebok managed to make it so comfy and airy and yet very abrasion-resistant.
+We found that it breathes exceptionally well.

 Reebok Nano X2 (left) vs. Reebok Nano X2 TR, its outdoor counterpart (right)